metabarcoding/obitools4-doc/content/_index.md

 ![Welcome obitools4](images/welcome_obitools4.jpg)

+> [!CAUTION] *ATTENTION* : THIS DOCUMENTATION IS A WORK IN PROGRESS!
+> Do not hesitate to contact us if you have any questions or feedback.
+> Several errors may still be present.
+> Many features are not yet documented.
+>
+> Don't hesitate to contribute and comment on [GitHub](https://github.com/metabarcoding/obitools4-doc)

 {{< button relref="/docs/about" >}}About{{< /button >}}
 {{< button relref="/docs/installation" >}}Installation{{< /button >}}
 {{< button relref="/docs/principles" >}}OBITools principles{{< /button >}}